-There is no better investment you can make than an investment in education, specifically a college degree.
+There are not many investments you can make that are better than an investment in education, specifically a college degree.
 Going to college can open doors you never imagined and create a world of opportunity.
 And the key to being able to afford to go to college is making sure start saving early and regularly.

 According to the U.S. Census Bureau, professionals who earn a college degree earn an average of $1 million more during their careers than high school graduates.

-Earnings of 4-year college graduate MEN were 60% higher than median earnings of high school graduates in 2009.
+- Earnings of 4-year college graduate MEN were 66% higher than median earnings of high school graduates.

-Earnings of 4-year college graduate WOMEN were 70% percent higher than median earnings of high school graduates in 2009.
+- Earnings of 4-year college graduate WOMEN were 67% percent higher than median earnings of high school graduates.

-If you begin saving $50 a month in an account that earns 7% interest per year, you’ll have nearly $22,000 in nust 18 years.
+- If you begin saving $50 a month in an account that earns 7% interest per year, you’ll have nearly $22,000 in just 18 years.

-Is a college education worth what you’re currently paying monthly for your cable TV service?
+- Is a college education worth what you’re currently paying monthly for your cable TV OR internet service?

 The large majority of students in the United States rely on loans and other forms of debt to finance their college educations.
 Even though most student loans have very low-interest rates, over a long period of time even small interest payments add up to a considerable amount of money.
 By saving for college early, you’ll be able to dramatically reduce your reliance on debt, eliminate costly interest payments down the road, and even reduce the cost of your college education by allowing interest to work for you, not against you.